joshhus/blockchain-sw-25/howto/console-deploy-k8.md

     test.example.com
     ```

-    When this is configured, the following examples should all resolve to test.example.com:
+    When this host entry is configured, the following examples should all resolve to test.example.com:
     ```
     console.test.example.com
     peer.test.example.com